Huzefa-Kagalwala/ECE6310-Introduction-to-Computer-Vision/3-Thinning Algorithm/README.md

 ### Implementation

-This code takes an image: **parenthood.ppm** and detects the letters **"e"** in it using the given template file, **parenthood_e_template.ppm**.
+This code takes an image: **parenthood.ppm** and detects the letters **"e"** in it using the given MSF image file, **normalized_msf.ppm**.
 The detections are based off a binary image created by applying a certain threshold over the normalized matched spatial filter image formed by convolving the original image and the template.

+To refine this preliminiary detections, we apply another "filter" using the Zhang-Suen Thinning Algorithm.
+If there is a detection, we then slice out the letter from the original image and binarize it at a threshold of 128.
+The thinning algorithm is applied at this smallbinary slice.
+The steps of the thinning algorithm are:
+1. Pass through all pixels which are edges
+   i.
+Count the number of edge to non-edge transitions in clockwise/anti-clockwise fashion ii.
+Count the number of edge neighbors. iii.
+The pixel to the North or East or (West and South) of the pixel under consideration should not be an edge.
+2. If the number of edge to non-edge transitions is equal 1 and the number of edge neighbors lies between 2 and 6 (inclusive interval) and    the third condition is true; then the pixel is marked for erasure.
+3. This process is repeated until there are no pixels marked for erasure

+After this is over, we calculate the number of branchpoints and endpoints an image has by the following conditions:
+1. If the pixel has only one edge to non-edge transition, in its neighboring cells, when checked clockwise/anti-clockwise, then it is an endpoint.
+2. If the pixel has more than two edge to non-edge transitions, in its neighboring cells, when checked clockwise/anti-clockwise, then it is a branchpoint.

+For the letter "e", we should have 1 branchpoint and 1 endpoint.
+This condition could be different for different letters (A "t" would have 1 branchpoint and 2 endpoints.).
+If the condition for the letter "e" is satisfied, we consider the letter detected.

 After this, the binary image is compared with a groundtruth file and the algorithms' Receiver Operating Characteristic (ROC) curve is plotted.
 The point which is closest to the ideal value of 0 False Positives and 100% True Positives, gives us the value of the best applicable threshold value to create the binary image.